Sriharsha171/Advanced-AI-form-filler/README.md

 - **Scikit-learn**: For machine learning utilities.

-run the main.py program the output folder will be created automatically if not create the output folder and replace the path of that folder in output path.
+Run the main.py program the output folder will be created automatically if not create the output folder and replace the path of that folder in output path.
+Run the app.py file to use the webapp
+Change your path driectories